lawalty/studio/README.md

 ## Environment Variables

-This project requires a connection to a Firebase project to function correctly.
-The configuration is managed through environment variables.
+This project requires environment variables to connect to services like Firebase and Google AI.

+### 1. Create `.env.local`

-1.  **Create the file:** Create a new file named `.env.local` in the root directory of this project.
+Create a new file named `.env.local` in the root directory of this project.
+This file is for your local secrets and will not be checked into version control.

+### 2. Add Google AI API Key (Required for AI Features)

+For the AI chat and knowledge base features to work, you must provide a Google AI API Key.

+*   Get a key from **[Google AI Studio](https://makersuite.google.com/app/apikey)**.
+*   Add the following line to your `.env.local` file, replacing the placeholder with your actual key:

+    ```
+    GOOGLE_AI_API_KEY=your_google_ai_api_key_here
+    ```

+### 3. Add Firebase Config (Required for Database/Storage)

+For features like saving settings, managing the knowledge base, or using Twilio integration, you need to connect the app to a Firebase project.

-2.  **Add your Firebase config:** Add the following lines to your `.env.local` file, replacing the placeholder values with your actual Firebase project credentials.
+*   Add the following lines to your `.env.local` file, replacing the placeholders with your actual Firebase project credentials:

     ```
     NEXT_PUBLIC_FIREBASE_API_KEY=your_api_key